SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 <img width="300" height="1012" alt="IntermediateExample8_3" src="https://github.com/user-attachments/assets/9ea6c3d2-c7d1-4f60-86f2-ed079df5bc14" />
 </p>

-The second concept is a little tricker.
+The second concept is a little trickier.
 Say we want the glow to travel from top-to-bottom of the model.
 Before, we could just directly color the texture with a gradient, but now the location on the UV map no longer corresponds to the "height" on the character model.
 For example, you can see that the pattern for Iris's boots is actually above the pattern for her stockings:

 <p align="center">
 <img width="300" alt="IntermediateExample8_4" src="https://github.com/user-attachments/assets/1f710de3-f6d3-40cb-8b39-d061a0c2ef01" />